 - Care and service above and beyond what patients expect at a luxury private surgery center

-There are three incisions through which our Washington DC breast implants can be placed.
+There are three incisions through which your breast implants can be placed.
 These are:

 The decision of which approach to use depends upon the preference of the patient and our surgeon, as well as the size and type of implant.